 Areas of counselling I deal with

-Fees to the public are at present £60 per session
+Fees to the public are at present £60 per one hour session

-Fees for supervision are £60 per session, and for trainee therapists £40
+Fees for supervision are £60 per hour, and for trainee therapists £40 per hour

 Fees for Organisations are agreed on referral

 Day time and evening appointments are available (Monday to Friday) , Skype, Zoom and telephone sessions are available on request.

 I have a special interest in bereavement and have written about the role of self-talk or inner speech as a means of helping life transitions and healing wounds following the death of someone significant to us.

 I offer a form of specialist counselling for parents whose children have died.